dmauser/azure-virtualwan/inter-region-nva/README.md

-# Lab - Virtual WAN Scenario: Route traffic through an Azure Firewall spoke
+# Lab - Virtual WAN Scenario: Route traffic through an OPNsense NVA spoke

 ## Intro

-The goal of this lab is to demonstrate and validate the Azure Virtual WAN scenario to route traffic through an NVA (in this case, we will use an Azure Firewall instead of NVA), the same published by the vWAN official document [Scenario: Route traffic through an NVA](https://docs.microsoft.com/en-us/azure/virtual-wan/scenario-route-through-nva).
+The goal of this lab is to demonstrate and validate the Azure Virtual WAN scenario to route traffic through an NVA (using opensource OPNsense), the same published by the vWAN official document [Scenario: Route traffic through an NVA](https://docs.microsoft.com/en-us/azure/virtual-wan/scenario-route-through-nva).

 ### Lab diagram